southwickIO/cloudy-rabbit/README.md

 - [x] Add an output folder check to scripts
 - [x] create a menu (main.py) for the application
 - [x] create a bash script that detects and toggles source routing
+- [x] create a script that tells if packets are being fragmented or not